Macquarie Street and Fishery Point Road intersection upgrade, Morisset

 - Accommodate increased traffic demand due to growth in the local area.

-The proposal includes installing traffic lights at the intersection to better manage traffic movements and improve motorist safety, especially for vehicles turning in and out of Fishery Point Road.
+The project includes installing traffic lights at the intersection to better manage traffic movements and improve motorist safety, especially for vehicles turning in and out of Fishery Point Road.

 It also includes building raised concrete medians and changes to line marking to prevent motorists from crossing to the wrong side of the road near this busy intersection.

-An additional right turn lane is proposed from Macquarie Street into Fishery Point Road and road widening would be carried out to provide a second southbound lane on Fishery Point Road.
+An additional right turn lane from Macquarie Street into Fishery Point Road and road widening would be carried out to provide a second southbound lane on Fishery Point Road.

 Following a review of feedback received in the April and May 2018 community consultation, some changes have been made to the proposed upgrade, which include: